dotink/flourish-message/docs/classes/Dotink/Flourish/Message.md

 #### <span style="color:#3e6a6e;">compose()</span>

-Composes a message for output with a provided format
+Composes a message for output with an optionally provided formatter

-##### Details

-The format parameter is an sprintf style string which can contain %n to place the name of the message, and %m to place the contents.

 ###### Parameters